Home

 Lucinda suffered a freak accident in January 1961 when she fell and broke her arm in two places, reported the Connellsville Daily Courier.
 She "has shown no improvement in her condition which includes arthritis and poor vision."
 The Courier encouraged readers to send get well card to her at Box 723, San Diego.

-Lucinda died two days after Christmas in 1963, in San Diego.
+Lucinda died two days after Christmas in 1963.
 She was age 75.
-Tthe news did not get back east to her family until the following spring.
+Interment of the remains was in Mount Hope Cemetery in San Diego.
+The news did not get back east to her family until the following spring.